Last updated on October 13th, 2023

 Practice questions are central to your exam day preparation.
 Having hundreds of unique questions with associated answer explanations helps you learn more effectively.
 Check out The Pass Machine USMLE question bank with 4,200+ questions to help you adequately prepare for Step 2 CK.

-Tip 4: Study each question carefully Reviewing each question in a given question bank is highly important to your overall learning of key concepts.
+Tip 4: Study each question carefully and review each question in a given question bank

 Regardless of whether the answer is correct or incorrect, there is something to learn from each and every question you encounter.
 It is strongly encouraged that you take notes on anything you do not fully understand and review your notes from med school so that you are prepared for exam day.